stevenaeola/curriculum_topic/scraping/institutions/A_Template/README.txt

                             "action": "click"}]}}

 If "when": "first" is included as an action property then it is only done the first time the page is loaded: helpful for accepting cookies

+Clicking on buttons can be specified via "ID" rather than "XPath".
+This is often helpful for accepting cookies.